diku-dk/futhark/tools/release/README.md

 a source release based on a specific Git commit.
 A source release corresponds exactly to the state of the Git repository at some point.

  * Decide on a version number X.Y.Z.
+Remember that only unreleased versions have Z=0.

  * Find a commit that would make for a good release.
 Make sure it is at least minimally functional.